 |Valencia||Tavu (Sand Grain Bazaar), Altunie (Shakatu), Ramanit (Valencia City), Diofalan (Ancado Inner Harbor), Buroma (Arehaza), Ferdi (Muiquun, only for negative karma characters)|

 Depending on the house, they can be leveled up.
 The higher level the house is, the more slots it will offer.

 After getting a house in an area, if you set its usage as storage, you can get more town storage slots for the town the house is in, or for the nearest town if the house is for example in a farm.

 Keep in mind that items that are bound to the character can’t be moved to a town storage.

 Once an item is in the storage it cannot be stolen or disappear.

 However, for items that have a price guarantee (such as fish) or an expiration date (such as certain summon scroll and event items), they can decay or expire even if they’re inside a town’s storage, so make sure to remember which items like that you’ve stored.

-Below the total amount of silver stored there you will find a good reference of the value of the items you have stored in that town.
+Below the storage slots you will find a good reference of the value of the items you have stored in that town.

 What if you kept a lot of items in the storage of territory A, and you want or need to move them to territory B all of a sudden?
 Just thinking about it might give you a headache.